 We have had an office in Brussels since January 1993.
 It is a joint office which is shared with the Law Society of England & Wales and the Law Society of Northern Ireland.

-The UK law societies are jointly represented by a team of five people: the Head of Office (Helena Raulus); EU policy adviser Justice (Rita Giannini); Brussels Office manager (Antonella Verde); and EU policy adviser Professional Practice (Anna Drozd).
+The UK law societies are jointly represented by a team of six people: Head of Office, Helena Raulus; Office manager, Antonella Verde; EU policy adviser – Justice, Rita Giannini; EU policy adviser - Professional Practice, Anna Drozd; and EU policy adviser – Internal Market, Eoin Lavelle.

 - to raise awareness of EU law and of opportunities in Europe amongst Scottish solicitors